Medicaid Infrastructure Grants To Support the Competitive Employment of People with Disabilities (93.768)

 Credentials/Documentation

-Federal funds must go to a designated State Medicaid Agency or its partner agencies or instrumentalities.
+Federal funds must go to a designated State Medicaid Agency or its partner agencies or instrumentality's.
 Individuals must meet State requirements.
-Administrative cost will be determined in accordance with OMB Circular No. A-87, "Cost Principles for State and Local Governments."
+OMB Circular No. A-87 applies to this program.

 Application Procedure

+OMB Circular No. A-102 applies to this program.
+This program is excluded from coverage under OMB Circular No. A-110.
 The standard application form SF-424 and related forms, as furnished by CMS, must be used for this program.
 Application forms are submitted to the Acquisition and Grants Group, CMS, C2-21-15 Central Building, 7500 Security Boulevard, Baltimore, MD 21244-1850.
-This program is subject to the provisions of OMB Circular No. A-102.

 Award Procedure